Code-Institute-Submissions/tgc07-project01/README.md

 ## Deployment

 A live demo of this project can be viewed [here](https://andrewsui.github.io/tgc07-project01/index.html) which has been hosted using GitHub Pages.
+All the source code for this project is available [here](https://github.com/andrewsui/tgc07-project01) on GitHub.

 Code for the project was deployed in the following manner:
 - Individual files were added to the next commit staging area by executing the `git add [filename]` command in a command-line interface.